vnknt/p2p_network/README.md

 	data=input()

 ```
-for example, If you want to create an another peer except for Genesis node, you should apply the same process for different ip address and port.
+for example, If you want to create another peer except for Genesis node, you should apply the same process for different ip address and port.
 (If you run this p2p network on your local network, each pear must start with on different port.)

 ```python
 from Network import Network